CrucibleIQ vs NoodleTools

 5. Writing Integration

 CrucibleIQ: Write your paper in the same app where your sources live.
-Select text and insert it as an annotation — a quote with its citation, or just the citation — with one click.
-Export with bibliography.
+Select text and insert it as an annotation (a quote with its citation, or just the citation) with one click.
+Publish to Word with a formatted reference list.

 NoodleTools: Uses an "index card" metaphor for notes.
 Export citations to paste into Word or Google Docs.